samuelshao/ECE532Project/README.md

 Repository structure

+docs/ contains the project report, presentation slides, and a link to the demonstration video on Youtube

-src/ contrains the source code, constraints, and generated IP files for the project
+src/ contains the source code, constraints, and generated IP files for the project

-dfsdfs
+audio_ip/ contains the MicroBlaze and GPIO design for generating audio signals

+Authors

+Aranyak Mishra

+Goutham Palaniappan

+Yi Fan SHao

+Acknowledgements